Wielki Staw Polski

-Wielki Staw Polski (Polish: Wielki Staw Polski; Slovakian: Veľký stav; German: Großer Polnischer See; Hungarian: Nagy-tó) - is a tarn located in the High Tatras, at an elevation of 1,665 metres in the Valley of the Five Polish Lakes (Dolina Pięciu Stawów Polskich), by the slope of the Miedziane.
-It's the second-largest lake by area (34.14 ha) in the Tatra Mountains, just after Morskie Oko (34.54 ha).
-The lake is located in Poland in the Lesser Poland Voivodeship.
+Wielki Staw Polski (Veľký stav) is a tarn in the High Tatras in the Lesser Poland Voivodeship in Poland.
+It is located at an elevation of 1665 m in the Valley of the Five Polish Lakes, by the slope of the Miedziane, near the Polish-Slovak border.
+It is the second largest lake by area (34.14 ha) in the Tatra Mountains, just after Morskie Oko (34.54 ha).

-Wielki Staw Polski is the deepest and longest (998 metres) lake in the Tatra Mountains, and the third-deepest lake in Poland (the deepest is Hańcza).
-Its volume is around 13 million m³ of water, and it is the largest lake by volume in the Tatra Mountains, making up a third of the entire volume of all Tatra lakes.
+Wielki Staw Polski is the deepest and longest (998 m) lake in the Tatra Mountains, and the third deepest lake in Poland (the deepest is Hańcza).
+Its volume is around 13 million m^{3} of water, and it is the largest lake by volume in the Tatra Mountains, making up a third of the entire volume of all Tatra lakes.
 The highest temperature of its water was 11.2 C.